aguestuser/little_raft/README.md

 # Current state

-- [ ] 0: write a server that exposes an HTTPS + JSON interface (with `get` and `set` commands) to a simple key/value store (implemented as a thread-safe hash-map that can store strings or ints as values)
+- [x] 0: write a server that exposes a TCP + JSON interface (with `get` and `set` commands) to a simple key/value store (implemented as a thread-safe hash-map that can store strings as values)
 - [ ] 1: write a client for this server
 - [ ] 2: extend the server into a 6-server cluster (1 load balancer, 1 leader, 1 synchronous follower, 3 async followers)
   - [ ] 2.0: routes all writes to a hard-coded leader